Johari Teh

 Johari Teh is a Malaysian composer, lyricist, and record producer.
-He was among the most influential composers from the 1980s until the late 2010s, producing numerous hit songs for legendary local artists such as Awie, Zamani, Ella, and most notably Ziana Zain.
-His works played a significant role in shaping the landscape of the Malaysian popular music industry.
+He was a composer from the 1980s until the 2000s, producing songs for local artists such as Awie and Ziana Zain.

-Personal life

-Johari Teh, whose full name is Johar bin Teh Othman, was born in Petaling Jaya, Selangor, and currently resides in Subang Jaya, Selangor.
-He has four children (Jauhari Johar, Azriq Jauhari, Maya Azrida Jasmine, Imandani Jauhari).
-His eldest son, Jauhari Johar, is active as a writer and political activist in Malaysia.

-Contributions to music
+Career

 Johari Teh began his career in the early 1980s as a singer-songwriter.
-His debut album, Renungan (1982), marked his entry as a recording artist.
-He later shifted his focus to composing and producing for Malaysian artists, including Awie, Ella, Fauziah Latiff, and especially Ziana Zain.
+His first album was Renungan (1982).
+He later shifted to composing and producing for Malaysian artists.

-Johari Teh is most closely associated with his collaborations with Ziana Zain, for whom he composed several hit songs.
-His compositions include Tiada Kepastian and Bersama Akhirnya from the album Setia Ku Di Sini (1995), one of Malaysia’s best-selling albums of the year.
+Johari Teh's compositions for Ziana Zain include Tiada Kepastian and Bersama Akhirnya from the album Setia Ku Di Sini (1995), one of Malaysia’s best-selling albums of the year.
 Bersama Akhirnya later won the Voice of Asia Best Song award in 1995.
 He also contributed multiple songs to Ziana Zain Unplugged (1996), including Korban Cinta, Tiada Kepastian, Dekat Tapi Jauh, and Gerhana.

-In the rock scene, he composed the ballad Ratuku for Awie in 1994 and Baldu Biru for Ella in 2005.
+He composed the ballad Ratuku for Awie in 1994 and Baldu Biru for Ella in 2005.
 He also wrote Jika Kau Rasa Getarnya, recorded by the band Slam in 1996.
-Other artists who have performed his works include Amy Search.

 He served as a judge for the Anugerah Industri Muzik (AIM) in its 19th and 22nd editions.
 He was also executive producer for the contemporary traditional album Lentera Timur (2008) by Siti Nurhaliza, contributing the song Di Kayangan Kita.

-Johari Teh also held senior roles at BMG Music, where he contributed as an executive producer.

-Film and television

-Johari Teh composed music for the feature film Tragedi Oktober (1996) and the television drama Sembilu 2005.
+Teh composed music for the feature film Tragedi Oktober (1996) and the television drama Sembilu 2005.

-Awards and recognition

-Johari Teh’s songs have won several awards at the Anugerah Industri Muzik (AIM).
-Many of his works were also nominated for Best Song and Best Album categories, cementing his reputation as one of the most influential composers of the 1990s.
+Teh's songs have won several awards at the Anugerah Industri Muzik (AIM).

-Musical style and influence

-Johari Teh’s compositions are recognized for their melodic ballads, blending contemporary pop arrangements with refined Malay lyrical sensibilities.
-His work is notable for its emotional depth and memorable hooks, which resonated widely with Malaysian audiences.

-In later years, he was often described as a mentor to younger musicians.
-In 2019, singer Ezly Syazwan recalled Johari Teh’s advice to “always remain humble” regardless of success, reflecting his respected role as a veteran of the Malaysian music industry.
+He was a mentor to younger musicians.
+In 2019, singer Ezly Syazwan said that Teh advised him to "always remain humble" regardless of success.

+Songs such as Ratuku, Baldu Biru, and Jika Kau Rasa Getarnya remain popular and continue to be performed in concerts and nostalgic television programs.
+The compilation album Profile Johari Teh was released in 1997 by BMG Music.